mattdton/Somatic-shortV-nf/README.md

 ```
 nextflow run main.nf --help
 ```
-A more advanced nextflow command with optional parameters, where you can define the name of the output folder and provide an integer value for the number of genomic-interval files to be generated looks like this:
+The  nextflow command with optional parameters, where you can define the name of the output folder and provide an integer value for the number of genomic-interval files is:
 ```
 nextflow run main.nf --input samples.csv \
                      --ref /path/to/ref.fasta --dict /path/to/ref.dict \